-The queue is the source queue for a propagation that is unable to deliver the messages to a particular destination queue for an extended period due to network problems or propagation job problems.
+The queue is the source queue for a propagation that cannot deliver the messages to a particular destination queue for an extended period due to network problems or propagation job problems.

 V$BUFFERED_QUEUES dynamic performance view.
 This view shows the number of messages in memory and the number of messages spilled to disk.

-You can monitor the number of messages in a synchronous capture queue by querying the
+You can monitor the number of messages in a synchronous capture's queue by querying the

 V$AQ dynamic performance view.
 This view shows the number of messages in different message states in the persistent queue.

 Propagation is implemented using Oracle Scheduler.
-If a job is unable to execute 16 successive times, the job is marked as "broken" and becomes disabled.
+If a job cannot execute 16 successive times, the job is marked as "broken" and is aborted.
 Check propagation jobs periodically to ensure that they are running successfully to minimize the size of the source queue.

 See Also:"Restart Broken Propagations"